 - Remember that, at the SAFE testing site, you will be asked to provide a saliva sample (5 ml which is equal to one teaspoon), so we encourage you to think about some of your favorite foods while walking to the testing site.
 Those thoughts of pizza, cheese fries, or milkshake will stimulate the saliva glands in your mouth and make your test go quicker.
 You can also move your tongue back and forth in your mouth to stimulate saliva flow.

-- Understand the Environment: Please bring your UofSC ID with you.
-When lining up to enter the testing site, you
+- Understand the Environment: Please bring your ID with you.
+When lining up to enter the testing site, you are

 collection staff member will register you by name or ID number.
 The staff member will

-- Test Area: You may sit or stand, provided you are 10 feet apart from other people who are testing.
+- Test Area: You may sit or stand, provided you maintain social distancing who are testing.
+Chairs

 - Provide Sample: Collect naturally occurring saliva in your mouth and deposit it up to the 5ml mark